twigmytwig/PrisonBreak/README.md

 - **Multi-player support** - Each player controls their own prisoner
 - **AI-driven enemies** - Cops with various behavior patterns
 - **Component-based entities** - Mix and match behaviors
+- **Player type system** - Distinct roles with different abilities and visuals
 - **Scalable architecture** - Easy to add new entity types

 ## 🏗️ Architecture